mediar-solutions/ds-challenge/README.md

 * Experience with Python programming
 * Some experience (or knowledge) on PyData stack (Pandas, SkLearn, Numpy, etc)
 * Knowledge in Machine Learning algorithms
+* Database modelling experience (SQL)
+* Experience with Front-end development using HTML, CSS and JavaScript
+* Strong knowledge of Data visualization tools or JavaScript library for manipulating documents based on data (D3.js)
 * English fluency

 #### Nice-to-have